writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 * They can't find how to install your code.
 * They can't see how to use your code.

-Few people will source dive to use code, but most people will use properly documented code.
 Therefore, if you love your project, document it so others can use it.

 Increase contributions to your code